-Lexington is a blue-collar town, with 36.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lexington is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Lexington who work in food service (10.97%), sales jobs (9.36%), and maintenance occupations (9.11%).
+Lexington is a blue-collar town, with 37.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lexington is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Lexington who work in office and administrative support (11.32%), sales jobs (10.65%), and food service (8.46%).

 Lexington is an extremely ethnically-diverse city.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Black or African-American.
 Lexington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.85% of the city’s residents.
-Important ancestries of people in Lexington include Irish, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 17.20% of the city’s residents.
+Important ancestries of people in Lexington include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Italian.